 The torque nut won’t go any further down and makes the valve too short, what do I do?

-Every metal stem TPMS torque nut comes with a seal that you will not notice until about half way down the stem, where the turning will become sluggish and eventually feel like it is blocked.
-This is an anti-tamper seal to show that the stem has not been tampered with in any way (Similar principle to the tamper seal on a plastic drink bottle etc), simply continue torqueing the nut until you hear the seal break, and then tighten it as normal to the bottom of the stem and then you should be good to go.
+Every metal stem TPMS torque nut comes with a seal that you will not notice until about half way down the stem, where the turning will become sluggish and eventually feel like it is blocked, This is an anti-tamper seal to show that the stem has not been tampered with in any way (Similar principle to the tamper seal on a plastic drink bottle etc), simply continue torqueing the nut until you hear the seal break, and then tighten it at the correct torque to the bottom of the stem.

-We recommend TPMS stems are installed by a TPMS trained installer using the correct TPMS fitting tools.
+Important TPMS stems/sensors should only be installed by a TPMS trained installer using the correct TPMS fitting tools.